-The low vibrations make it easy to use – it has an ergonomic design to fit your hand perfectly and it also features a lever throttle to take the pressure off your palm.
+The low vibrations make it easy to use and grasp during long work sessions – it has an ergonomic design to fit your hand perfectly and it also features a lever throttle to take the pressure off your hand and wrist.

 |Ingersoll Rand 328B Dual Action Air Sander Specifications|